KU Editorial Style Guide

 Kutztown University's style guide is offered as a resource to university communicators to establish consistent and appropriate editorial style for correspondence, print publications, websites, social media, etc. written for and about Kutztown University.

 This guide relies primarily on “The Associated Press Stylebook” and “The Chicago Manual of Style.”
 Where conflicts exist, “The AP Stylebook” takes precedence in news releases, brochures, booklets, pamphlets, flyers, posters, catalogs, course schedules and official university publications.
 “The Chicago Manual of Style,” written by the late Kate Turabian, takes precedence in books, official proceedings, and papers and articles for professional journals.
 Unless otherwise specified by the individual colleges, “Turabian” governs the preparation of theses and dissertations.
+An entry with an asterisk (*) notes an entry unique to Kutztown University.

 The official name is Kutztown University of Pennsylvania.
 The full name must appear on the front or back covers of magazines, books and brochures.
 In general use, however, it is sufficient to refer to the university as Kutztown University or KU.
 Do not use KUP.
 Do not capitalize the “u” in university when the word stands alone: The university comprises four colleges.